SoftwareAG/c8y-docs/content/machine-learning/casting-defect-detection-bundle/cast-defect-detection.md

 ![TrainParams](/images/zementis/castingDetection/mlw-casting-method1-arch-training-params.png)

-6. Monitor the model building progress by clicking the *castingDefectModel* in the **Tasks** folder.
+6. Monitor the model building progress by clicking the *castingDefectModel* in the **Tasks** section.
 The training time is generally 30-50 minutes for 10 epochs for this particular dataset.
 Initially, the task status is INITIALISING and gets changed to TRAINING STARTED once the training starts.

 ![Progress](/images/zementis/castingDetection/mlw-casting-method1-model-progress.png)